niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### encrypt
-3. `bos encrypt`: Encrypts data using your public key or another node's public key.
+Encrypts data using your public key or another node's public key.
 You have to then use the `bos decrypt` command to decrypt the data and can be done only on the node whose key has been used to encrypt.
   - Options:
     - `message`: The message to encrypt
     - `to`: The pubkey of the node you want to encrypt the data for, default: your pubkey.